knobs-dials/unicode-tool/README.md

 ## unicode-tool

 Trying to force myself to update, rewrite, clean up and release the code and data behind http://unicode.scarfboy.com

-I'll get to it.
-Eventually.
+...am now findally working on it.